Tinker, Tailor, Oyster Pirate, Writer

 • Drug/alcohol counselor

-• 4 cross country trips – where I met some great & some odd personalities, and experienced multiple landscapes
+• 5+ solo cross country trips, where I met both great & odd personalities and experienced multiple landscapes, seasons and weather conditions

 Wanna write?
 Get your ass off the couch.
 Seek out adventures.
 Make some bad decisions.
 Then make a similar list.
 They’ll make your stories feel more real, even if they aren’t.